nathanieljblack/W251_Project/preprocessor/README.md

 - Crops both the height and width by 10%
 - Resizes it to 512 x 512

-I used the spark setup provisioned for hw6.
-I had to install the following packages:
+Using a Spark setup, install the following packages:
 - gcc
 - gcc-c++
 - python-devel